Experience Diamond Head (Le’ahi) crater hike in Oahu

-When you visit Honolulu, one of the must visit sites to start off your vacation to Oahu is going up to Diamond Head crater and check out the amazing views from the top.
-This iconic cinder cone with a crater on the edge of Waikiki always seems to be on everyone’s photo capture of the Waikiki skyline and is a fantastic experience to see Honolulu from above.
+When you visit Honolulu, one of the must visit sites to start off your vacation in Oahu is to hike up the Diamond Head crater and check out the amazing views from the top.
+This iconic Lava formation that sits at the edge of Waikiki and always makes it into everyone’s photo capture of the Waikiki skyline is a fantastic experience to see Honolulu from above.
 Check out why this Diamond Head hike should be on the top of your list in visiting Honolulu soon.

 Visiting Diamond Head State Monument